Martchus/passwordmanager/README.md

       the desired location afterwards.

 #### Concrete example of 3. for building an Android APK under Arch Linux
-Create stuff for signing the package:
+Create a key for signing the package (always required; otherwise the APK file won't install):
 ```
 # set variables for creating keystore and androiddeployqt to find it
 export QT_ANDROID_KEYSTORE_PATH=/path/to/keystore-dir QT_ANDROID_KEYSTORE_ALIAS=$USER-devel QT_ANDROID_KEYSTORE_STORE_PASS=$USER-devel QT_ANDROID_KEYSTORE_KEY_PASS=$USER-devel